-Choose a strong, two-storey colony that is preferably headed by a two year old queen.
-Locate the queen and temporarily remove her, and the comb she is on (with bees), to a spare empty 8-frame box or nucleus hive.
-Then move the two-storey hive about 2 metres to the rear of its original site.
+Choose a strong, 2-storey colony that is preferably headed by a 2 year old queen.
+Relocate the queen and the comb she is on (with bees), to a spare empty 8-frame box or nucleus hive.
+Move the 2-storey hive about 2 metres behind the original site.

 Return the queen and the comb she is on to the bottom box of the 2-storey hive.